CrackedPolishedBlackstoneBricksMC/voldeloom/README.md

 ~~`LoomGradlePlugin` is the entry point when you call `apply plugin`.
 It's split across `AbstractPlugin` and that class, for some reason.
 AbstractPlugin happens first so i will document that~~ I removed AbstractPlugin and merged the classes

-1. Log message is printed
+1. Hello log message is printed
 2. `java`, `eclipse`, and `idea` plugins are applied (for some reason), as if you typed `apply plugin: "eclipse"`
 3. (my fork) `GradleSupport.detectConfigurationNames` determines if you're on a `compile` or `implementation`-flavored version of Gradle
 4. An *extension* is created, LoomGradleExtension; this is what defines the `minecraft {` block you can type some settings into.
 I think more recent versions call this `loom`
    * The settings are not available right away (remember, we're still on the "apply plugin" line when evaluating the script)
-   * They will be available in a `project.afterEvaluate` block, or in task execution
+   * They will be available in a `project.afterEvaluate` block, or during task execution
-5. A couple maven repos are added, as if you typed them in to a `repositories {` block (Mojang's, and (my fork) Minecraft Forge)
+5. A couple maven repos are added, as if you typed them in to a `repositories {` block:
+   * Mojang's,
+   * (my fork) Minecraft Forge
+   * (my fork) Remapped mod cache, for mod dependencies (project .gradle/loom-cache/remapped_mods)
+     * (happens in afterEvaluate in the original)
 6. Several [*configurations*](https://docs.gradle.org/current/dsl/org.gradle.api.artifacts.Configuration.html) are created
    * `modCompileClasspath`
    * `modCompileClasspathMapped`, extends `annotationProcessor` if `!idea.sync.active`